 - 7. Rule 61.4(4A) requires every party in a collision claim to give early disclosure of any electronic track data, which is or has been in their control, within either (a) 21 days after the defendant files their acknowledgment of service, or (b) where the defendant makes an unsuccessful application under CPR Part 11, within 21 days after the defendant files their further acknowledgment of service.
-Where every party has electronic track data in its control, each party must provide copies, or permit inspection of, that electronic track data within 7 days of a request by another party to do so: rule 61.4(4A). - 8.
+Each party must provide copies, or permit inspection of, that electronic track data within 7 days of a request by another party to do so: rule 61.4(4A). - 8.
 The parties should then file at Court completed Collision Statements of Case in the usual way in accordance with rule 61.4.
 The time limits set out in rule 61.4 should not normally require extension because of the provision of Electronic Track Data pursuant to the paragraph above.
 (Rule 61.4 requires the parties to file at Court completed Collision Statements of Case (a) within 2 months after the defendant files its acknowledgment of service, or (b) where the defendant unsuccessfully applies under CPR Part 11 to dispute the Court's jurisdiction, within 2 months after the defendant files its further acknowledgment of service.)